Together, we can make a Difference

 Through a series of interviews, a podcast and a report, the Inclusion Working Group set out to find out what it means to be a sustainable fintech and where to start.
 The report, ‘Sustainability Superheroes: A how-to guide to ESG for fintechs’, provided insights from several fintech leaders.

-The Inclusion Working Group explored how sustainability can be feasible in fintech companies.
-Josh Berle (Mastercard), Frederick Rugginz (JP Morgan), Kit Yarker (PPS) and Charles Radclyffe (EthicsGrade), discussed this issue for our Insights Podcast.
+Previously, Josh Berle (Mastercard), Frederick Rugginz (JP Morgan), Kit Yarker (PPS) and Charles Radclyffe (EthicsGrade), discussed how sustainability can be feasible in fintech companies.

 Get in touch